ZvNico/cloud-integration/auth-service/README.md

-# Note App
+# Auth Service

-Note App is a simple application that allows users to create, read, update, and delete notes.
-It is built with TypeScript, JavaScript, React, Prisma.
+Auth Service is a service that provides authentication and authorization for the Note App.
+It is a GRPC server that handle register, login and token validation of users.
+It is built using Node.js and grpc.

 ## Running the application with Docker and Docker Compose